demisto/content/Packs/OracleCloudInfrastructure/Integrations/OracleCloudInfrastructureEventCollector/README.md

 4. Click **Test** to validate the URLs, tokens, and connection.
 ## Commands
-You can execute the following command from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute the following command from the Cortex XSIAM CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 #### oracle-cloud-infrastructure-get-events
 ***